Ch-Jameel/HubSpot-Workflow-Automation/README.md

 ### 3. Configure API Keys

-Create a `config.json` file in the root directory with the following structure:
+Update the json with the actual keys

 ```json
 {